 A 1.073% origination fee will be assessed on all Federal Direct Stafford Loan Disbursements whose first disbursement occurs on or after December 1, 2013.

 Your demonstrated need may make you eligible to receive grant funds that do not require repayment.

 Need-based award offered to students with very low Estimated Family Contribution (EFC).
 Each year, the federal government determines award levels, including the maximum and minimum amounts.
 For the 2014/2015 Academic Year, the maximum Federal Pell Grant amount is $5,730.

-Need-based award for Connecticut residents attending at least half-time who are working toward their first Bachelor's degree and who have an expected family contribution (EFC) less than $11,000, as determined by their FAFSA.
+Need-based award for Connecticut residents attending at least half-time who are working toward their first Bachelor's degree and who have an Expected Family Contribution (EFC) less than $11,000, as determined by their FAFSA.

 Albertus offers a 10% discount on tuition for a second family member when two or more siblings attend simultaneously as full-time day students.
 Discount remains effective while both students maintain full-time day status.

 Students may also qualify to participate in the Federal Work-Study Program, which employs students on-campus.
 A 2.0 Cumulative Grade Point Average must be maintained to participate in the Federal Work-Study Program.
 Wages meet federal minimum-wage standards.